How you can take part in the Shir Hashirim Project!

 What we have in studying any Torah text is a dynamic relationship, involving at one end the expansiveness of imagination, and at the other, the restrictiveness of the words and their established context.
 What is especially interesting with Shir Hashirim is not only that it is more mysterious than any other, but also that the text itself is about the dynamic of masculine ‘force’ and feminine ‘form.’

-Further, not only is imagination ‘healthy’ (‘Orot’ quote above) and needed to study this, our collective imagination, in the highest world of existence, the unified level of Atzilut, is far greater than the sum of us individually.
+Not only is imagination ‘healthy’ (as said in the ‘Orot’ quote above) and needed to study this text, our collective imagination, in the highest world of existence, the unified level of Atzilut (Atzilus), is far greater than the sum of us individually.
 (See ‘Interpretations’ below.)

-Further, it is said that the Shekinah (Divine Daughter, Sefirah of Malkhut) the key figure in Shir Hashirim, is constantly revealing secrets to those seeking.
+Further, the Shekinah (who is called among other names, the Divine Daughter, and Sefirah of Malkhut) the key figure in Shir Hashirim, is constantly revealing secrets to those seeking.
 This is found in the writings of one of the earliest kabbalists, Moshe Cordovero:

 Cordovero describes the Daughter of the King, namely the last Sefirah, as flowing and innovating secrets all the time, namely, also in the present, as we learn from the tense of the verbs.